Saghen/blink.cmp/docs/configuration/reference.md

   per_filetype = {
     -- lua = { 'lsp', 'path' },
   },

-  -- By default, we choose providers for the cmdline based on the current cmdtype -- You may disable cmdline completions by replacing this with an empty table cmdline = function()
-    local type = vim.fn.getcmdtype()
-    -- Search forward and backward
-    if type == '/' or type == '?' then return { 'buffer' } end
-    -- Commands
-    if type == ':' or type == '@' then return { 'cmdline' } end
-    return {}
-  end,

-  -- By default, we don't enable any terminal sources, but you may try `path` or others -- NOTE: Nightly only!
-Known bugs in v0.10 term = {},

   -- Function to use when transforming the items before they're returned for all providers -- The default will lower the score for snippets to sort them lower in the list